-I believe this assignment was to compose an addition to Goethe’s Die Leiden des jungen Werthers (The Sorrows of Young Werther) from an alternate perspective.
+I believe this assignment was to compose a section from Goethe’s Die Leiden des jungen Werthers (The Sorrows of Young Werther) from an alternate perspective.

 As to how I came up with the voice for this, all I can recall is trying to make it sound as though it had been translated from German.
-That’s why Lotte refers to her “evening bread” (abendbrot).
+That’s why Lotte refers to dinner as “evening bread” (Abendbrot).
 Ich denke es ist nicht zu furchtbar (I don’t think it’s too terrible).